greydevv/pyguardian/DOCUMENTATION.md

 # pyguardian docs

 ## Getting started
-To download pyguardian, run this command from the console:
+To install pyguardian, run this command from the console:
 ```bash
 pip install pyguardian
 ```